CBI Due Diligence Process for Second Citizenship 2026

 Adverse Media Coverage

-Credible adverse media coverage, including reporting of financial irregularities, regulatory investigations, or reputational controversies in any jurisdiction, may be weighted negatively during the Tier 3 independent investigation, even in the absence of formal conviction.
+Credible adverse media coverage, including reporting of financial irregularities, regulatory investigations, or reputational controversies, may be weighted negatively during the Tier 3 independent investigation.

 Prior Rejection by Another CBI Program